simonjulianl/tp/docs/UserGuide.md

 * `add t/doctor n/Timmy Tom p/98765432 de/neurology`
 * `add t/doctor n/John White p/12312312 de/cardiology`

-### Display full details of a doctor: `view t/doctor`

-Displays the full details of a doctor

-Format: `view t/doctor i/DOCTOR_ID`

-The parameters are:

-* `i/DOCTOR_ID` indicates the ID number of the doctor which is assigned when a new doctor is added.

-Examples:

-* `view t/doctor i/D001`

 ### Deleting an existing doctor: `delete t/doctor`